June 3, 2019 - December 15, 2019

 Major support for Mad.
 Sq.
 Art is provided by Sasha C. Bass, Toby Devan Lewis, Ronald A. Pizzuti, Thornton Tomasetti, Tiffany & Co., Anonymous, and by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.

-Substantial support is provided by George W. Ahl III, Charina Endowment Fund, Eataly, Helen Frankenthaler Foundation, the Jacques and Natasha Gelman Foundation, The Sol LeWitt Fund for Artist Work, Mad.
+Substantial support is provided by George W. Ahl III, The Brown Foundation, Inc., of Houston, Charina Endowment Fund, Eataly, Helen Frankenthaler Foundation, The Jacques & Natasha Gelman Foundation, The Sol Lewitt Fund for Artist Work, Mad.
 Sq.
-Art Council, Danny and Audrey Meyer, The New York EDITION, the Rudin Family, and Sorgente Group of America.
+Art Council, Audrey & Danny Meyer, The New York EDITION, the Rudin Family, and Sorgente Group of America.

 Additional support is provided by 400 Park Avenue South, Irving Harris Foundation, Josh Cellars, Lenore G. Tawney Foundation, and Fern and Lenard Tessler.
 Madison Square Park Conservancy is a public/private partnership with the New York City Department of Parks & Recreation.